silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 ![Page names](/_images/page-names.png)

-* The **Page name** is what generates the main headline (the &lt;h1&gt; tag) for the page's content.
+* **Page name**—generates the main headline (the &lt;h1&gt; tag) for the page's content.
-* The **URL Segment** gets generated based on the page name, using the words and dashes.
+* **URL Segment**—generated based on the page name, using the words and dashes.
 Human-readable URLs make a page more easily found by search engines.
 Most of the time, the URL that SilverStripe CMS generates will be fine, but you can manually change it if necessary.
-* The **Navigation label** is what appears in your site's navigation.
+* **Navigation label**—appears in your site's navigation.
 Sometimes when you have a lengthy page name, it makes sense to create a shortened navigation label.

 <div class="note" markdown="1">
 ### Notes: